meta-introspector/SolanaWalletAdapter-zos/templates/sycamore-adapter-anchor/README.md

-A template for Sycamore with TailwindCSS
+A template for Sycamore with Anchor & TailwindCSS
 ========================================

 Requirements: